Monitor platform status

 * Run a system update or review advanced accounts from the same Operations area in [Platform setup overview](/docs/operators/platform-setup/platform-overview).

-* Work through tasks that are ready to act on in the [Actions work queue](/docs/operators/runbooks/actions-work-queue).
+* Work through pending operator tasks in the [work queue](/docs/operators/runbooks/actions-work-queue).

 * Wire the same signals into an external monitor with the [platform status endpoints](/docs/api-reference/observability/platform-status).